SystemsApproach/private5g/software/smallcell.rst

 Specifically, the ``blueprints`` directory currently defines four distinct ways to configure and deploy Aether:

-* ``release-2.0``: Deploys Aether v2.0 in a single server/VM, running
+* ``release-2.0``: Deploys Aether v2.0 in a single machine/VM, running
   an emulated RAN.

-* ``release-2.1``: Deploys Aether v2.1 in a single server/VM, running
+* ``release-2.1``: Deploys Aether v2.1 in a single machine/VM, running
   an emulated RAN.

-* ``latest``: Deploys the latest version of Aether in a single server/VM, running an emulated RAN.
+* ``latest``: Deploys the latest version of Aether in a single machine/VM, running an emulated RAN.

-* ``radio``: Deploys the latest version of Aether in a single server/VM, connected to a physical small cell radio.
+* ``radio``: Deploys the latest version of Aether in a single machine/VM, connected to a physical gNB cell.

 Up to this point, we have been using ``latest`` as our default blueprint, but for this stage, we will shift to ``radio``.